wesbos/beginner-javascript-notes/notes/Module 6꞉ Serious Practice Excercises.md

 That is called **destructuring**.

-Meaning that yo take the width property and put it into a variable `width`, and take the `height` property and put it ito the variable `hiehgt`.
+Meaning that yo take the width property and put it into a variable `width`, and take the `height` property and put it ito the variable `height`.

 That is a nice short way to do that.